Data

 The pronunciation of "data" can vary depending on the part of the world of the person speaking the word.
 Globally, it's pronounced as day-ta, dat-ta, dah-ta, or dar-ta.
 In America, it's usually pronounced as both day-ta and dat-ta.

-Because the pronunciation of data is regionally different, all earlier pronunciations are considered correct.
+Because data pronunciation is regionally different, all earlier pronunciations are considered correct.
 However, we recommend using the pronunciation used in your area of residence.

-Artificial intelligence terms, Calibration, Dat, Data acquisition, Database terms, Data manipulation, Data mining, Data processing, Data recovery, Information, Instruction, Massage, Raw data, Sanitized data, Source data, Spreadsheet terms
+Artificial intelligence terms, Calibration, Dat, Data+, Data acquisition, Database terms, Data loss, Data manipulation, Data mining, Data processing, Data recovery, Data set, Information, Instruction, Massage, Raw data, Sanitized data, Software terms, Source data, Spreadsheet terms